VoladorUK/FG-random-buildings-textures/README.md

 # FG-random-buildings-textures
 FG-random-buildings-textures
-These are work in progess texturs for the open source flight simulator Flightgear
+These are work in progess textures for the open source flight simulator Flightgear